 You should rarely need to edit a post from a player.
 However, it may be useful to remove personal information, or fix a broken link.
-Editing may be also be appropriate in cases where the post contains valid points and deleting the post is not desirable (see deleting guidelines below).
+Editing may be also be appropriate in cases where the post contains valid points and deleting the post is not desirable (see deletion guidelines below).

 Deleting Threads or Posts

-Deleting content sends a powerful message to users and should be reserved for highly offensive content or things like phishing attempts.
-It should only be done when something is clearly in violation of the Steam Community Rules And Guidelines
+Deleting content sends a powerful message to players and should be reserved for highly offensive content or malicious things like phishing attempts.
+It should only be done when something is clearly in violation of the Steam Community Rules and Guidelines

-If there are multiple negative threads pertaining to the same issue, you are encouraged to merge them together.
+If there are multiple negative threads pertaining to the same issue, you may consider merging them together.

-Merging threads is useful for combining a number of discussions with the same topic into one thread.
-You may want to do this if there are a bunch of threads reporting the same bug or asking the same question, as it allows you then to reply to all those users at once, or simply foster a collaborative discussion among users that are having a similar experience.
-This tool is especially helpful for keeping your discussions organized without censoring users.
+Merging threads is useful tool for combining a number of discussions with the same topic into one thread.
+You may want to do this if there are a bunch of threads reporting the same bug or asking the same question, as it allows you then to reply to all those players at once, or simply foster a collaborative discussion among players that are having a similar experience.
+This tool is especially helpful for keeping your discussions organized without censoring players.

 Locking threads should be treated with similar care as deleting.
-Users will continue to create new threads if they feel that a thread was prematurely locked.
-However, if a thread has turned into a non-constructive argument between users, or derailed entirely off topic, you should consider locking it.
+Players will continue to create new threads if they feel that a thread was prematurely locked.
+However, if a thread has turned into a non-constructive argument between players, or derailed entirely off-topic, you should consider locking it.
 It is often helpful to post in a thread prior to locking it, explaining why it was locked.